Facilitating employee training programs in large organizations

 — Program Designer

-After making revisions, we presented one last time to stakeholders.
+After making revisions, we presented one last time to stakeholders, including the entire engineering team.

 Feedback: